 The gas shall not be at a pressure such to damage or destroy sensors.
-The maximum estimated allowed pressure is ±100mbar.
+The maximum estimated allowed pressure is ±100mbar gage.

-The response times of the measurement cells used in the analyser are:
+The response times of the measurement cells used in the analyser are::

-- O2 = 50 sec. at 90% of the measured value

-- CO = 60 sec. at 90% of the measured value

-- NO = 40 sec. at 90% of the measured value
+O2 = 20 sec. at 90% of the measured value CO(H2) = 50 sec. at 90% of the measured value CO = 50 sec. at 90% of the measured value NO = 40 sec. at 90% of the measured value NO2 = 50 sec. at 90% of the measured value SO2 = 50 sec. at 90% of the measured value

 It is therefore suggested to wait 5 minutes (anyway not less than 3 minutes) in order to get reliable analysis data.
 If sensors of poison gases are submitted to concentrations higher than 50% of their measurement range for more than 10 minutes continuously, they can show up to $\pm 2\%$ drift as well as a longer time to return to zero.
 In this case, before turning off the analyser, it is advisable to wait for the measured value be lower than 20ppm by intaking clean air.